peppahjackk/Jetlify/README.md

 ### To Do before release

 * Mutation observer to start pulling data
-* Style lowest price per deals
+* Rank item price vs the rest and colorize
 * Unsupported item case
 * Create logo
 * Implement animations